-Despite AIFMD's implementation being foreseen for 31 March 2016, it has not taken place as of today's date.
+Despite AIFMD's implementation being foreseen for 31 March 2016, it has not taken place as at the time of writing.

-Moreover, the full implementation of Directive 2014/65/EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments ("MiFID II") and Regulation (EU) No 600/2014 of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments ("MiFIR") legislation twofold body is foreseen by 31 December 2020 as per the latest Annex to the Monetary Agreement.
+Moreover, the full implementation of Directive 2014/65/ EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments ("MiFID II") and Regulation (EU) No 600/2014 of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments ("MiFIR") legislation is foreseen by 31 December 2020 as per the latest Annex to the Monetary Agreement.